kubernetes/website/content/en/docs/concepts/overview/object-management-kubectl/imperative-command.md

 - `set` <field>: Set an aspect of an object.

 {{< note >}}
-**Note**: In Kubernetes version 1.5, not every verb-driven command has an associated aspect-driven command.
+In Kubernetes version 1.5, not every verb-driven command has an associated aspect-driven command.
 {{< /note >}}

 The `kubectl` tool supports these additional ways to update a live object directly,